larrychristensen/orcpub/README.md

 - Install Java: http://openjdk.java.net/ or http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 - Install leiningen: https://leiningen.org/
 - run `lein figwheel`
-that should get a basic dev environment going.

-and open your browser at [localhost:3449](http://localhost:3449/).
+That should get a basic dev environment going and open your browser at [localhost:3449](http://localhost:3449/).
-This will auto compile and send all changes to the browser without the need to reload.
+When you save changes, it will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is: